kcmerrill/fetch-proxy/README.md

 or via docker:

-` $ docker run -d -p 80:80 --restart=always --name=fetch-proxy kcmerrill/fetch-proxy`
+` $ docker run -d -p 80:80 -p 443:443 --restart=always --name=fetch-proxy kcmerrill/fetch-proxy`

+or via docker in your dev env:

+` $ docker run -d -p 80:80 -p 443:443 --restart=always --name=fetch-proxy kcmerrill/fetch-proxy --containerized --dockerized --insecure`

 ## How it works
 Normally if you have multiple running docker containers on a host, you'd need a proxy to configure the ports and map between the host machine and the containers.
 With `fetch-proxy` you simply start coding.